-Part of my problem is because the one truth of my life is I don’t feel home in the region which I reside.
-I have never been connected to Northeast Pennsylvania; its lack of vitality, its awful climate and the despair that is engrained into so many of us at young ages are factors I can’t embrace.
+Part of my problem lies with the one truth of my life — I don’t feel home in the region which I reside.
+I have never been connected to Northeast Pennsylvania; its lack of vitality, its awful climate and the despair that is engrained into so many of us at young age are factors I can’t embrace.
 I always tried to feel at home, I even ran for Congress in an attempt to make the area a better place for future generations.
 Still, I feel disconnected, worse — I feel trapped.

 I have only felt at home once in my adult life — the two years I lived in Hawaii.
 I never dreaded a day, even the bad ones.
 I was not only at home, I was filled with joy.
 To this day, I will never forget my last moments on the island.
 My friend Doug’s wife prepared a lasagna dinner that we enjoyed as we said good-bye.
 It was a grand time with close friends, as we left for the airport, driving off the base, I peered up at the sky — the light puffs of white clouds against the deep blue was more artwork than nature.
 I began to cry; I knew I was leaving my true home and I was aware that I would never return.

 Why didn’t I simply stay?
 A combination of fear and guilt — the duo of emotions that have sabotaged me on more than one occasion — held me back even then.

 For all practical purposes, for a long time, that was the last moment I felt alive.
 After leaving Oahu, I simply existed and remained that way for a long time.
 I tried to adjust, but always I was looking for a way to escape.